masterlifting/fsharp-ai-provider/README.md

-# fsharp-multilang
+# ffsharp-ai-provider
-AI multilingual support
+The provider of custom AI services for the F# language.